-Our beginner classes offer a friendly environment to learn this powerful art of health.
-You do not have to be in great physical shape to start learning - people of virtually all ages and conditions can do Tai Chi.
+Our beginner classes offer a friendly and welcoming environment to learn this powerful art of health.
+You do not have to be in great physical shape to start learning - people of virtually all ages and conditions can do tai chi.

 How much does it cost?